 - intentionally not paid over or accounted for, or

 - obtained by fraud,

-you may wish to file a claim for compensation from the Compensation Fund.
+you may wish to file a claim for compensation from the Special Compensation Fund.

 The Real Estate Compensation Fund Corporation (RECFC) is responsible for overseeing the Compensation Fund.
 The RECFC’s Board of Directors consists of three directors appointed by the Real Estate Council of British Columbia (RECBC) and two directors appointed by the British Columbia Real Estate Association.